joeally06/FPP-Website/docs/UPDATE-SYSTEM.md

 ## Migration from Old System

-If you have the old update system installed (update.sh exists):
+If you have the old streaming endpoint active:

 ### Step 1: Backup Current Installation
 ```bash